-First and foremost, if your display (or favorite games) only supports 240p & 480i, my suggestion is to just get whichever cable is easiest for your setup.
-Using the PlayStation 2 is only confusing if you need 480p support and if you don’t need it, you can skip the rest of this section.
+If your display (or favorite games) only supports 240p & 480i, my suggestion is to just get whichever cable is easiest for your setup; The quality will be identical and it’ll just be ease-of-use.

 There are a few ways to use RGsB and there’s a chance you already have equipment that supports it!:

-Devices like the OSSC will accept RGsB from a PS2, simply by switching the input after 480p mode is selected.
+Devices like the OSSC will accept RGsB from a PS2, simply by switching the input after 480p mode is selected (or set the OSSC to auto scan the inputs).
 That’s it, nothing crazy, just toggle inputs based on 480i or 480p.

 The latest version of the gscartsw will automatically convert RGsB to RGBs.
 That means simply plugging in an RGB SCART cable will allow you all resolutions from the PS2 when using this switch; Just make sure to toggle the correct jumpers when setting up the gscartsw.

 Some 480p capable RGB monitors can accept a RGsB signal, simply by toggling the external sync button off when RGsB is enabled.
 Many (if not all) Sony monitors that support 480p have this option.